 The drink is made from the young shoots and leaves of the prunellier, the wild blackthorn (which have an almond-ish taste), which are plucked the last fortnight of May and left to macerate for a month with sugar and white or red wine and eau-de-vie.
 Farmers in the Vendée have made it since the cows came home.

-In the 1980s, wine-grower Jean Mourat based in Mareuil-sur-Lay, decided to bottle and sell it.
-Still, it’s not easy to find outside of the Vendée.
+In the 1980s, wine-grower Jean Mourat, based in Mareuil-sur-Lay, decided to bottle and sell it.
+It’s stillnot easy to find outside of the Vendée.

 Image by echos